 before using the

 If you have any problems installing or running these utilities, please let me know at firstname.lastname@example.org.

-I intend to present this paper on multiple imputation for gaps in lifecourse sequences at the Lausanne Conference on Sequence Analysis, in June 2012
+I presented this paper on multiple imputation for gaps in lifecourse sequences at the Lausanne Conference on Sequence Analysis, in June 2012

 Slides from a one-day conference at the Université Paris-I in October 2011.
 There is also a recording of the presentation.